isabelle-np/isabelle-np.github.io/src/studies/reloc8/index.md

 ##Define
 <h3 class="doubleHeader">The Problem</h3>
 <p class="body">I competed in the Big Red Hacks hackathon hosted by Cornell University as the only student from Boston University.
 My team and I decided to focus on the areas of financial literacy and fintech.
 As a then-senior in college, I reflected on my own experiences: I was about to move to a new city in a new state for my first job.
-A source of anxiety was the uncertainty of what my cost of living would be like beyond broad comparisons to my current location.
+A major source of anxiety was the uncertainty of what my cost of living would be, beyond broad comparisons to my current location.
 I hypothesized that college graduates and young professionals often move to new cities and relocate for work early on in their careers.
 This is also a time where they cannot be financially flexible.
 With numerous factors to consider, young professionals struggle to conceptualize the impact that taxes and lifestyle choices have on their financial situations.</p>

 <img src="/salary.png">